Gabriel Arias Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.2 K/9, the sixth-best in MLB.
+- The Astros pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.